skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Someone eventually figured out (Bogan, I bet, but my notes don't
 > say) that the ghosts were looking up the slope where the mountain
-> elves had been thrown down by the Dwarves.
+> elves had been thrown down by the dwarves.
 They were in Bohrung Khel
 > Toten -- The Chasm of the Dead.

 The next day they continue their journey east.
 On the way they intrude